 Madeleine is a freelance sign language interpreter but began her career in theatre as an assistant stage carpenter before moving into stage management in both main house and community touring theatre.
 Working with Deaf performers inspired her to learn British Sign Language and subsequently to qualify as an interpreter.
 Madeleine is also a Trustee of her local village hall.

 Tilly Branson is a director, dramaturg and producer with a particular interest in new writing and women's voices.
-She recently completed a practice-based AHRC funded PhD researching the UK rural touring sector.
+In 2016 she completed a practice-based AHRC funded PhD researching the UK rural touring sector.

-Directing includes Think of England (Anonymous is a Woman national rural tour/Vault Festival); Getting Better Slowly (Lincoln Drill Hall/touring); Acting Alone (International Tour); Man to Man (Mercury Theatre Colchester/Park Theatre London); Entertaining Angels (New Perspectives / National Rural Tour); End to End (The Gramophones, Edinburgh Fringe/National Rural Tours).
-Producing includes Mashi Theatre’s Tales of Birbal, and for all female collectives Major Labia and The Party Somewhere Else.
+Directing includes Pepper and Honey (Notnow Collective, national tour/Voila Festival); Think of England and It Is Now (Anonymous is a Woman national rural tours/Vault Festival); Getting Better Slowly (Lincoln Drill Hall/touring); Acting Alone (International Tour); Man to Man (Mercury Theatre Colchester/Park Theatre London); Entertaining Angels (New Perspectives / National Rural Tour); End to End (The Gramophones, Edinburgh Fringe/National Rural Tours).
+Producing includes Mashi Theatre’s Tales of Birbal, and shows and festivals for all female collectives Major Labia and The Party Somewhere Else.

 Tilly regularly works with writers on scripts in development and also works as a teacher, lecturer and workshop facilitator for schools, universities and arts organisations.